 Programs in Psychology and Counseling at Texas A&M University-Commerce

-Texas A&M University-Commerce appears in our ranking of the Top 25 Most Affordable, Accredited Graduate Degrees in Psychology and Counseling in the South.
+Texas A&M University-Commerce appears in our ranking of the Top 25 Most Affordable Master's Degrees in Counseling in the South.

 Psychology and counseling programs are available through the Department of Psychology, Counseling and Special Education at Texas A&M University-Commerce.
 Its basic program is a bachelor's psychology program that includes classes like aspects of psychology, learning process and development, experimental psychology, psychology of personality and international psychology.
 There is also a special topics class available that looks at a unique area of psychology nearly every semester.
 Psych students can also enroll in its Psychology MS program, which has an emphasis on applied psychology.
 It includes 17 courses on professional issues in psychology, personality assessment, social and cultural basis of behavior and applied behavior analysis as well as a practicum and a thesis.
 The university also offers a doctoral psychology program.